 A managing director agreed to defer payment of his salary because of cashflow problems in the company.
-When he resigned, he claimed the accrued amounts of deferred salary were unlawful deductions from his wages (the ‘wages claim’) and should therefore now be paid to him.
+When he resigned, he claimed the accrued amounts of deferred salary were unlawful deductions from his wages (the ‘wages claim’) should therefore now be paid to him.
 He also claimed compensation for breach of his contract of employment.

-There is no cap on the amount which can be recovered in a wages claim, but compensation for breach of contract is capped at £25,000, so it was important to the director that the wages claim succeeded.
+There is no cap on the amount that can be recovered in a wages claim, but compensation for breach of contract is capped at £25,000, so it was important to the director that the wages claim succeeded.

 The director’s wages claim could only succeed in law if his deferred salary was an identifiable sum properly payable to him on a specific occasion by virtue of the agreement to defer his pay.
 The Employment Tribunal (ET) ruled that this test was not met.

 However, it said that he could recover £25,000 of his deferred salary as compensation for breach of his contract, as it was an outstanding contractual sum owed to him on the date his employment was terminated.